kkonteh97/SwiftOBD2App/README.md

 ## Setup

 1. Clone this repository to your local machine.
+2. Navigate to project directory on the terminal
+3. Run command "xcodegen"
-2. Open the Xcode project file (`SmartOBD2.xcodeproj`).
+4. Open the Xcode project file (`SmartOBD2.xcodeproj`).
-3. Build and run the app on a compatible iOS device.
+5. Build and run the app on a compatible iOS device.

 ## Usage